plone/plone.app.jquerytools/README.txt

 when we may be renaming or deleting the displayed object.
 Second, we specify a close selector so that pushing the cancel button will close the overlay without bothering to submit the form.

+See Products/CMFPlone/skins/plone_ecmascript/popupform.js for several examples of using callbacks to handle tricky cases.

 Limitations: Forms may not include file fields, as the current marshaling strategy isn't adequate to deal with them.